yzpaul/ExpenseOwl/README.md

 # BudgetLord - Personal Expense Tracker

-> [!NOTE]
-> This is another repo I used to test the capabilities of LLMs.
-Nothing in this repo apart from this callout block was written directly by me.
-Everything was an output from the LLM that I directed to write things a certain way through my prompts.
-That includes the Dockerfile and GitHub build workflow.

 A lightweight, single-user expense tracking system with CLI support, dead-simple data visualization, and Docker deployment options.

 ## Overview